 According to WNS, the cost of a software bot can be as low as one-ninth of an FTE.
-Further, robots work as much as 20 times faster than a human being.
+Further, robots work as much as 20 times faster than human beings.
 This shows that RPA is not only cost-effective but also helps save time.

-The RPA technology reduces the manual work required to process weekly invoice data validation comparisons to previous week invoices.
+The RPA technology reduces the manual work required to process weekly invoice data validation comparisons to the previous week’s invoices.
 The robotic software automatically reconciles the current period feed against the last period once the controller opens the file.

-Small and midsize businesses are more vulnerable to fraud than large organisations.
+Small and midsize businesses are more vulnerable to fraud than large organizations.
 According to the Association of Certified Fraud Examiners, misappropriation of assets or theft is the most common type of fraudulent activity.

-The technology can compare bank accounts with the current financial records to see if any money has been stolen from the organisation.
+The technology can compare bank accounts with the current financial records to see if any money has been stolen from the organization.

 Occasionally, RPA can process that data for credit limit requests within an hour of receipt.
 It saves a lot of time for underwriters to focus on high-value activities that can trigger business growth and improve the satisfaction levels of the customers.